supertestnet/handcrank/README.md

 # TLDR in 2 sentences

 Use a multisig with 51% of miners to emulate a covenant.
-Then use that covenant to make a hashrate escrow, and thus a drivechain.
+The covenant lets miners vote on how to spend the money in the covenant address, which is all you need to make a drivechain.

 # TLDR in 10 sentences